 ☆ ☆ ☆

-On my son’s behalf I am sending letters to the leaders of countries and nations, and territories and possessions all around the globe: from the United States to the Cherokee Nation; the Islamic Nation of Afganistan to Herm; Mount Athos and the Cook Islands; the Savage Islands and Yap.
+To the leaders of countries and nations, territories and possessions all around the globe, he’s sending letters: from the United States to the Cherokee Nation, the Islamic Nation of Afghanistan to Herm, Mount Athos to the Cook Islands, and Burundi to Yap.
 Letters are also destined for the United Nations and other transnational organizations.
-All voices are important.
-In these letters he asks two questions; this site documents the responses of the leaders of these places to a young man.
+All voices are critical: even those from microstates like Freetown Christiana.
+In these letters, my son asks three questions; this site documents the responses to a young man and his thoughts on each.